Table of Contents here.

 “I am going to participate in a Date Lab experiment,” she said, “and I just wanted you to know.”

 Date Lab is a popular feature of the Washington Post, where Silver was a features reporter who also ran the Date Lab.
 She played matchmaker for two people who filled out applications and who agreed to share details of their blind date for readers.
 Before the pandemic, Silver had been the first and only employee of the Post to apply for and go on a Date Lab date – something of a conflict of interest that somehow escaped public criticism.
 She met a law student named Louis Guidry, who had dreams of becoming a judge in his hometown of New Orleans.
-During the worst of the shutdown in Washington DC, Louis moved into Silver’s apartment in Logan Square.
 After they were engaged to be married, Louis and Silver were judged by readers to be the most successful pairing in Date Lab history.
-However, the wedding was called off when Silver slowly came to the realization that the demands of being married to someone with Louis’ ambitions would require her to take on too many the attributes of The Good Wife.
+However, the wedding was called off when Silver realized that Louis’ ambitions would require her to take on too many the attributes of The Stepford Wife.
 She valued her independence too much.

 “I’m not going to be drawn into this drama, am I?”
 Hopper said.